perses/perses/docs/datasource.md

 Datasource Specification
 ========================

-This is a new draft about how we will define the datasource in Perses.
-It is following the discussion we had Monday 18th July.
+This documentation is describing how a datasource can be defined and can be used in a dashboard.
+It is the conclusion of the discussion #404.

 ## How datasource can be defined

-Like in the first draft we will have three different ways to define a datasource, depending on the scope we want to give to the datasource.
+We will have three different ways to define a datasource, depending on the scope we want to give to the datasource.

 ### Dashboard level